lefkovitzj/Staff-Scheduler/README.md

 I have only been able to test this application on the Windows operating system, but it should work on any Operating System.

-Feel free to reach out to me with ideas, questions, or other comments regarding this project by opening an Issue or by email at flaskdoggo@gmail.com!
+Feel free to reach out to me with ideas, questions, or other comments regarding this project by opening an Issue!